HL7/fhir-ips/pages/terminology.md

 ---
-title: Terminology artefacts defined as part of the IPS Implementation Guide
+title: Terminology artifacts defined as part of the IPS Implementation Guide
 layout: default
 active: terminology
 ---